 As part of the program, participants receive a three-piece stay-on bonus in the form of gross salary additions from the Company, equivalent to the amount paid by the participant for its subscription warrants.
 The first bonus payout, in total equivalent to one-third (1/3) of the amount paid by the participant for its subscription warrants, occurs in connection with the participant's payment for the subscription warrants.
-The second bonus payment, equivalent to one-third (1/3) of the amount paid by the participant at subscription warrants, occurs on 1 July 2019, provided that the participant at such time remains in its position (or equivalent) within the Group.
-The third bonus payment, equivalent to one-third (1/3) of the amount paid by the participant to one-third (1/3) of the amount paid by the subscription warrants, occurs on 1 July 2020, provided that the participant at such time remains in its position from the above stated principles for bonus payment, the Board may, if necessary in individual cases, resolve on alternative payment schedules.
+The second bonus payment, equivalent to one-third (1/3) of the amount paid by the participant for its subscription warrants, occurs on 1 July 2019, provided that the participant at such time remains in its position (or equivalent) within the Group.
+The third bonus payment, equivalent to one-third (1/3) of the amount paid by the participant for its subscription warrants, occurs on 1 July 2020, provided that the participant at such time remains in its position (or equivalent) within the Group.
+With deviation from the above stated principles for bonus payment, the Board may, if necessary in individual cases, resolve on alternative payment schedules.